Fit as a Mama Bear

 Use a silicone baking loaf (or a baking pan with parchment paper) and pour the fudge into the loaf, freeze, and slice it into squares when you’re ready.

-Store the fudge in the freezer. when you’re ready to eat it, just let it sit at room temperature for 5-10 minutes.
+When you're ready to enjoy it, let it sit at room temperature for 510-15 minutes from frozen.

 Will protein fudge melt at room temperature?